 Since entering the tractor business in 1918, Deere has continued to innovate and offer its customers top of the line equipment.
 As we consider the future of these machines, let’s take a look back at those John Deere tractor models that contributed to this legacy.

 Unveiling the New Generation of Power

-In 1954, a team of engineers began designing a new line of John Deere tractor models from scratch – this led to the development of the 1010, 2010, 3010, and 4010.
-This lineup, which included four- and six-cylinder variable speed engines, featured elements that were never before seen, including hydraulic power brakes and closed-center hydraulics for rapid power.
+In 1954, a team of engineers began designing a new line of tractor models from scratch – this led to the development of the John Deere 1010, 2010, 3010, and 4010.
+This tractor lineup, which included four- and six-cylinder variable speed engines, featured elements that were never before seen, including hydraulic power brakes and closed-center hydraulics for rapid power.
 From 1960 – 1962, more than 40,000 Model 4010 tractors were sold, leading to the development of the John Deere 4020.
-This success was inevitably passed onto the new design, which became the company’s best-selling tractor model, with more than 177,000 purchased.
+This success was inevitably passed onto the new design, which became the best-selling John Deere tractor model, with more than 177,000 purchased.